WHAT IS TOURMALINE?

 allegedly soothing anxiety and stress.

-HOW TO TAKE CARE OF YOUR TOURMALINE JEWELLERY
+HOW TO CARE FOR YOUR TOURMALINE JEWELLERY

 The Tourmaline is a relatively hard gemstone and is thus very durable for jewellery.
 Avoid storing your Tourmaline jewellery in direct sunlight, as this may cause the colour to fade.
 Also, avoid high heat as this may also cause the colour to fade – if the temperature changes too rapidly, the stone may also crack.

-water, mild soap, and a soft brush or cloth.
+Clean your Tourmaline jewellery with room-temperature water, mild soap, and a soft brush or cloth.
 It’s not recommended to use ultrasonic cleaning on Tourmaline jewellery.

 HISTORICAL SIGNIFICANCE